ietf-wg-cellar/ebml-specification/specification.markdown

 `Master Element`: The `Master Element` contains zero, one, or many other `EBML Elements`.

 `Parent Element`: A relative term to describe the `Master Element` which contains a specified element.
+For any specified `EBML Element` that is not at `Root Level`, the `Parent Element` refers to the `Master Element` in which that `EBML Element` is contained.

 `Root Element`: A mandatory, non-repeating `EBML Element` which occurs at the top level of the path hierarchy within an `EBML Body` and contains all other `EBML Elements` of the `EBML Body`, excepting optional `Void Elements`.